latgarf/bh/README.md

     "transaction_id" varchar(64) NOT NULL
 	);

-	There's probably a better way to do it - update this section if you know how! bitcoind/bhdb_schema.sql
+There's probably a better way to do it - update this section if you know how to!
+    bitcoind/bhdb_schema.sql

 ## Website is ready at  [/future/](http://localhost/future/)